ericpriceco/ericpriceco.github.io/_drafts/2014-05-08-foundation-plus-sass.md

 Compass is CSS authoring framework that uses SASS to generate your stylesheets manually or in real-time during editing.
 > sudo gem install compass

+## Create Foundation Project

 Next we are going to create a Foundation project.
-Change to the directory you want to store your project and run: foundation new new-project
+Change to the directory you want to store your project and run:

-     We now need to do the first SASS compile using compass to generate the CSS files. cd new-project
+> foundation new test-project

+If you were to open index.html in your new project, you will see no styling at all.
+That's because the scss file needs to be compiled into a stylesheet.
+Change to your project folder and compile:

+> cd new-project
-     compass compile
+> compass compile

-Congratulations for using the command line to start your next Foundation project.
-Happy coding!
+Congratulations for taking the first steps in what should make your development life easier.